sgmk/BlinkeShit3000/README.md

 coming soon...

-# Classic examples of BlinkeShit
+# Classic Examples by the Pioneers of BlinkeShit
 ## by GaudiLabs
 coming soon...